JetBrains/Qodana/topics/flexinspect.md

 If your custom inspection conflicts with a Qodana inspection, and you would still like to run it, you can
 <a href="qodana-yaml.md" anchor="exclude-inspection">disable</a> the Qodana inspection.
 </note>

+%feature% is supported by the [default inspection profiles](inspection-profiles.md#Default+profiles).

 To inspect your entire project with the new inspection locally, run %product% as explained in the [](qodana-ide-plugin.md#ide-plugin-run-qodana) section.